antekone/jraytracer/README.md

 Everyone needs to write a raytracer, right?

 So this is a simple real-time raytracer written in Java with a Swing-based interactive UI.
+It's CPU-only, doesn't use OpenGL, and doesn't use GPU acceleration.
 Move the camera with WASD, zoom with = and -, and quit with Q or ESC.
-The scene features 8 colored spheres arranged in a circle, a ground plane, and multiple light sources (point, directional, and ambient).
+The scene features 5 colored spheres arranged in a circle, a ground plane, and multiple light sources (point, directional, and ambient).

 The project is just a prototype, and doesn't do proper double buffering.
 That's why there can be some artifacts